quincycheng/conjur-storing-binary-files/README.md

 # conjur-storing-binary-files

-This repo contains the steps for
+This repo contains the steps for storing & retrieving binary files, using JKS as an example

 1. Setup Conjur OSS by following the quick start guide to "Setup a Conjur OSS environment" & "Define Policy" according to offical doc (https://www.conjur.org/get-started/)